BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Terror
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **Nenya** `PASSIVE` - Galadriel may re-roll any failed Fate rolls.
+- **Nenya** `PASSIVE`

+Galadriel may re-roll any failed Fate rolls.

-- **The Lady of Lothlorien** `PASSIVE` - Galadriel gains a free Will point each turn.
+- **The Lady of Lothlorien** `PASSIVE`

+Galadriel gains a free Will point each turn.
 If it is not spent by the end of the turn, then the point is lost.

-- **Mirror of Galadriel** `PASSIVE` - Heavy object on a 40mm base, with Defence 8 and Wounds 3.
+- **Mirror of Galadriel** `PASSIVE`

+Heavy object on a 40mm base, with Defence 8 and Wounds 3.
 Deployed within 6" of Galadriel.
 During Priority, if Galadriel or Celeborn are in base contact with it, the controlling player may add 1 to their Priority roll.
 Additionally, during the End phase of each turn, one friendly Hero within 6" of the Mirror may restore Fate points to their starting value.

 </div>